swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 In order to implement the CardUpdatr overlay, use the embedCardUpdatr function and include “overlay”: true, in the [Config Object](#config-object).

 The overlay can be closed using the X button in the top right corner, or using the "Done" button at the end of the journey.
+Note that there is explicitly no app_container_id assigned on the config object.

 The color and opacity of the overlay background can be adjusted by using the “overlay_background” property in the [Style Object](#style-object).